Easter in Ghana: How Faith Turns Into Kwahu Migration

 Kwahu is not a place.
 It is a mindset.

-And then there is paragliding—that glorious annual exercise in trusting strangers, gravity, and God at the same time.
+And then comes paragliding—the annual exercise in trusting gravity, strangers, and God simultaneously.

 Church, sacrifice, and the Ghanaian Easter conscience